McGrain History, Family Crest & Coats of Arms

 In ancient Scotland, the first people to use McGrain as a surname were the Strathclyde-Britons.
 It was a name someone who lived in De Reiney, or Rigny, in Champagne, France.
 "Hagebert de Rigneio, in 1101, witnessed a charter of the Bishop of Tulle, and may have been the same that possessed lands in Essex in 1086 Roger de Reigny witnessed a charter of Bishop Roger of Sarum, temp.
 Hen.
 I., and Robert de Reigny held five fees in Devon in 1165."
 Newton-Reigny, in the Forest of Inglewood, was their seat in Cumberland.

-The surname McGrain was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.
+The surname McGrain was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire.

 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 McGrain has been spelled Rayney, Rainy, Rainey, Rainnie, Rennie, Renny and many more.

 More information is included under the topic Early McGrain Notables in all our PDF Extended History products and printed products wherever possible.

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them: